ucd-csl/MUTATION_2022_Revisiting/defects4j_PIT/README.md

 ## Using defects4j_PIT

-These scripts were created/adpated purely for research purpose and at times contain redundant code, are not the most efficient and are quite "hacky".
+These scripts were created/adapated purely for research purpose and at times contain redundant code, are not the most efficient and are quite "hacky".
 Although they provide a means to implement the changes outlined above.
 Some redundant options are still available but should be avoided to ensure scripts work correctly.
-These options, redundant lines and inefficient workarounds may be removed in time for a more optimal integreation into the framework.
+These redundant options, redundant lines and inefficient workarounds may be removed in time for a more optimal integreation into the framework.

 ### PIT: